 Keynotes & Programme

-The programme includes keynotes, symposia and workshops, presentations and posters on the following thematic strands.
+The programme includes keynotes, workshops, presentations and posters.
 The individual sessions will be listed here.

 programme overview